 “No, I want MOMMY!”
 This is how my day often starts (an ends).
-This is not because my husband is a bad parent or uninvolved.
+This is not because my husband is a bad parent or not involved.
 It’s because I’m the default parent.

 What’s a default parent?

 - The parent who is always woken in the middle of the night, no matter if it’s for a simple bathroom run or a high fever.

 - The parent who gives the kiss/hug to make everything better.

 - The parent responsible for all the schedules/birthday gift buying/medical information.